 I love the 15 bar pump feature – which allows you to get that super lovely top foamy goodness that is the iconic look of a classic cup of espresso.
 15 bar simply put means it has a greater force of atmospheric pressure, which results in better pressure when the water is pressing the grinds – making you that silky cup of espresso.
 You can see below the beginning to end results of a simple shot of espresso.
 It comes out a light coffee color, but as it sets for a moment the separation occurs giving you a classic espresso.

 In order to make a cappuccino you only need to add frothy milk to your espresso.
+Using the Best Milk Frother ensures that the milk will be as frothy as can be which will make the coffee taste even better.
 The Cafe PRO comes with a frothing wand, allowing you to make not only your espresso but a cappuccino as well.
 For a beginner making the froth is easy as making the espresso itself.
 Doing the fun cappuccino art you can find throughout Pinterest and at hip cafe spots it a real talent and takes loads of practice, as well as a gift for art in my opinion.
 To make the froth add cold milk to a cold metal pitcher.
 Click here to see more of these milk froth pitcher‘s.
 Add around 4 or more ounces of milk to the pitcher.
 On your machine you need to purge the frothing wand.
 This is basically a special word for saying clean out the old milk and air out of it.
 You let it run into the metal catch tray (or a thick towel) for 10 seconds.
 This steam is HOT and will burn you, I am not brave enough to use a towel and I choose to use the tray to catch the steam.
 Be sure to use care & safety when using the froth wand.
 After it is purged you place the tip 1/3 of an inch into the milk.
 Tilt the pitcher so that you have it at an angle up to 45 degrees.
 Turn on the froth wand and let it push the steam into the milk for 2-4 seconds to the top, then push the tip a little bit more into the milk to create a whirlpool effect.
 Let froth for around 10-12 seconds total.
 Any longer may scorch the milk.
 Once you take the wand out you will see some bubbles at the top.
 Tap the cup on your counter and softly twirl the cup so that the foam on top mixes with the milk.
 Then slowly pour the milk into your espresso.
 Voila!
 A homemade cappuccino.

 If you enjoy the cups shown in this article you can see then for sale here – DeLonghi Double Walled Thermo Espresso Glasses, Set of 2